-The greatest obstacle in meeting the undeserved needs for the City are lack of federal, state and other sources of funding and the lack of affordable housing.
-In addition, the City's Downtown Target Area has the highest concentration of low to moderate income residents with aging homes in need of housing rehabilitation with only a 25% homeownership rate in this area.
+The greatest obstacle in meeting the undeserved needs for the city are lack of federal, state and other sources of funding and the lack of affordable housing.
+In addition, the City's Downtown Target Area has the highest concentration of low to moderate income residents with aging homes in need of housing rehabilitation.